amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

    "``./install.sh -h``", "Help information."
    "``./install.sh -d``", "Build the library and dependencies in your local directory.
 The ``-d`` flag only needs to be used once.
 For subsequent invocations of ``install.sh``, it's not necessary to rebuild the dependencies."
    "``./install.sh``", "Build the library in your local directory.
-It is assumed the dependencies are already built."
+This assumes the dependencies are already built."
    "``./install.sh -i``", "Build the library, then build and install the hipBLASLt package in  ``/opt/rocm/hipblaslt``.
 This prompts you for  ``sudo`` access and installs it for all users.
 To keep hipBLASLt in your local directory, don't use the flag."

 Building the library, client, and all dependencies